Support Me

 Note: This is Part 6 of an eight-part series.
 You may want to start at Part 1 of the series, Summary and Table of Contents.

-While none of Michael Moore’s films focus primarily on campaign, election and media reform, like the […]
+While none of Michael Moore’s films focus primarily on campaign, election and […]

 August 2nd, 2007 by Howard Ditkoff